orbingol/NURBS-Python/README.md

 * `normalize_vector()` generates a unit vector from the input vector

 Other functions in the `utilities` module are used as helper functions in evaluation methods of `Curve` and `Surface` classes.

+## 2D Grid Generation

+`Grid` module is capable of generating simple 2D control point grids for use with the `Surface` class.
+Please check [ex_grid01.py](ex_grid01.py) file and the documentation for details on how to use the `Grid` class and its features.

 ## Minimum Requirements